ahlashkari/PDFMalLyzer/README.md

 ## Prerequisites
 This program runs on Linux operating systems only.
 It also requires an installation of python3 along with the fitz library.
 In order to run the program, navigate to the directory where the pdf_feature_extractor is.
-Then run the following command in the cmd
+Then run the following command in the cmd.
+The first argument must be the path of a folder containing a set of pdf files.

+`python3 pdf_feature_extractor.py pdf-folder-path`

+In case the libraries are not installed use the following commands to install them `pip install fitz`
+`pip install PyMuPDF`